MiamiOH-CSE274/Portfolio/README.md

 7 - Create an implementation of a Heap
 ----
-TODO: Provide a link to your completed 07_Heap_Lab
+Link to my 07_Heap_Lab: https://github.com/mccarts3/07_Heap_Lab/blob/master/Heap.h

 7 - Create an implementation of either Adjacency Lists or Adjacency Matrices
 ----